-Dyslexia is generally defined as a disorder that involves difficulty in learning to read and often runs in families but does not affect general intelligence.
+Students on the dyslexic spectrum generally experience difficulty in learning to read.
+Dyslexia often runs in families and does not affect general intelligence.

 The following definition was adopted in 2002 by the International Dyslexia Association:

 - Dyslexia is a specific learning disability that is neurobiological in origin.

 - It is characterised by difficulties with accurate and/or fluent word recognition and by poor spelling and decoding abilities.

 - These difficulties typically result from a deficit in the phonological component of language that is often unexpected in relation to other cognitive abilities and the provision of effective classroom instruction.